JLefortBesnard/JLefortBesnard.github.io/_posts/2019-06-27-VPNserveur.md

 <p align="justify">
 Replace username, serveraddress, and port (port is usually 22) with the proper information that your lab should have given to you.
 Then, you will be asked to enter your password.
-No worries if nothing is happening while you're typing your password in, that's normal, just type it and press enter.
+No worries if nothing gets written on the terminal while you're typing your password in, that's normal, just type it and press enter.
 </p>
 That's it, you are now connected to the server!